Professional Scrum™ Training

 Professional Scrum Product Owner™ - Advanced (PSPO-A), is a hands-on, activity-based course that focuses on helping experienced Product Owners and Product Managers expand their ability to establish a vision, validate their hypotheses, and ultimately deliver more value to their stakeholders.

-The Professional Agile LeadershipTM (PAL) Essentials is a 2-day hands-on workshop that uses a combination of instruction and hands-on exercises to help managers and other leaders who work directly with agile teams understand how to best support, guide, and coach their teams to improve their agile capabilities.
+The Professional Agile LeadershipTM (PAL) Essentials is a 2-day hands-on course hands-on, activity based class in which managers and leaders of agile teams gain a strong understanding of how to best support, guide, and coach their teams to create the conditions for great agility.

 Professional Agile LeadershipTM – Evidence-Based ManagementTM (PAL-EBM) is a 1-day course where participants learn about the EBM framework through a series of hands-on, activity-based exercises to help leaders guide their teams toward continuously improving customer outcomes, organizational capabilities, and business results.

-Professional ScrumTM with Kanban (PSK) is a 2-day course that teaches Scrum practitioners how to apply Kanban practices to their work without changing Scrum.
-Through theory, case studies, and hands-on exercises, participants will understand the importance of transparency and flow as it pertains to the Scrum framework.
+Professional Scrum™ with Kanban (PSK) is an interactive, activity-based training course that teaches experienced Scrum Masters and other Scrum Team members how to improve the way they are working by applying Kanban practices in the context of Professional Scrum.
+Through theory, case studies and hands-on exercises, students will understand the importance of flow and how Kanban practices can help Scrum Teams enhance how they work.

 Tailor Training Plans for Your Organizational Needs